 All other criteria: Local, Zero Waste, Handcrafted, Vegan, Give Back, BIPOC-Led, Woman-Led, Cultural Support are optional.

-We have developed an application form with conditional logic based on our ethical criteria.
-Our ethical requirements are clearly stated in each step of the application form.
+We have developed an submission form with conditional logic based on our Code of Conduct.
+Our ethical requirements are clearly stated in each step of the submission form.
 This helps to require appropriate information from the brand.
-Using our digital questionnaire, each brand indicates which ethical criterion is met and explains this with a statement.
+Using our digital questionnaire, each brand indicates which ethical criterion is met and explains this with a statement of assurance.
 We transfer this information 1:1 into the respective brand profile.
 Brands are responsible for providing their information truthfully and must at all times comply with our ethical criteria and ensure that material and content do not fall under the prohibited list.
-We will switch brand profiles that no longer meet our ethical criteria to invisible.
+We will switch brand profiles that no longer meet our Code of Conduct to invisible.

 You can report fraud, competition or trademark infringements immediately to email@example.com so that they can be dealt with.

 Brands can update their profile at any time by clicking on information update in the form and updating only the necessary information.
 The audience sees a date on the brand profile that shows when the information was last updated.
-Brands are responsible for keeping their information up to date in accordance with our ethical criteria.
+Brands are responsible for keeping their information up to date in accordance with our Code of Conduct.

 The brand submission is only allowed to legal persons, partnerships and persons with unlimited legal capacity based in the EU (with valid EU VAT ID), USA, Canada, Australia, UK, Switzerland or China and who must be the Managing Director / CEO.

 Code of Conduct